runetfreedom/discord-voice-proxy/README.md

 2. NekoRay / NekoBox
 3. Invisible Man - XRay (proxy mode must be set to SOCKS)

+Note: You should have .NET 8 installed.
+If you don't have it installed, try downloading and installing it from [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

 Want to uninstall?
 Just run the installer again, and it will offer to remove the installed files.

 ### Manual Installation